urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch1.markdown

     "hello, world."
     Do you have a ship and a ticket? yes

-And finally, hit ^C to kill the task.
+And finally, hit `^C` to kill the task.

 There's one more magic control key that switches your whole reality.
-This is ^W, which switches between the ships in a pier.
+This is `^W`, which switches between the ships in a pier.
 Do you have multiple ships in your pier?
 Sure - you still have your old submarine.
-Hit ^W:
+Hit `^W`:

     ~machec-binnev-dordeb-sogduc--dosmul-sarrum-faplec-nidted/try=>

-Hit ^W again:
+Hit `^W` again:

     ~waclux-tomwyc/try=>

 Finally, Arvo is a single-level store.
 Since it's not the '70s anymore and disk is cheap, everything you do is saved for ever.
 (In fact, it's saved in two ways - as a memory image and an event log - so you, or the government if they haz your filez, can repeat every computation you've every performed.)

-As in Unix, hitting ^D on an empty line ends the program:
+If the current prompt is just the shell prompt, `^D` on an empty line will log out - as in Unix:

     ~waclux-tomwyc/try=>
     oxford:~/urbit; pwd